srhnsn/securefilearchiver/README.md

 ### Can I actually use this?

-This is yet another Work In Progress™ and I am not using it for my own backups so far, so neither should you.
+Maybe.
+This is experimental software and I myself am currently in the process of using it for partial backups of my full backups.
+If things go wrong because of this tool, I will still have my usual full backups.

 # To do